StateusY/rpg-loot-reforged/README.md

   c. fast

 That is probally LostPuppet's code, he is a much better programmer than I :skull:, so all credit goes to him - this project wouldn't be where it is now if it weren't for him.
-Also there is a mysterious friend who helped him, though his name I do not know.
+Also [Dawnkiro](https://github.com/DawnKiro) helped him out on the custom attribute system too.

 ---